 When you contribute financially to State College Friends School through the Annual Fund, you become part of the culture of giving to support the rich academic and social experience that is our tradition.
 It is a tradition of nurturing and preparing students to be confident, creative, compassionate lifelong learners.

-With 100% participation of those closest to the school we can reach our goal of $65,000 in direct contributions to the Annual Fund.
+We strive for 100% participation from those closest to the school to reach our goal in direct contributions to the Annual Fund.
+The Annual Fund is a vital source of support for the quality education of State College Friends School.

 "A Friendly Voice" is a bi-annual newsletter reflecting the work of the students and activity at the school.
 This black and white publication is mailed to homes and is available in color online.
 We do not publish the names of donors online.
 If you would like to receive a copy of the school's Annual Report of giving in its entirety, contact Lori Pacchioli, Director of Development at email@example.com.